apinanyogaratnam/clone-git-subdirectory/README.md

 # Clone Git Subdirectory

-A cli tool built using rust to clone git subdirectories
+A cli tool built using rust to clone git subdirectories.

 ## Table of Contents